Investor Education Package for Rule 506(c) Offerings

 Risks Common To Companies on the Platform Generally

-- Reliance on Management: Most of the time, the securities you buy through our Platform will not give you the right to participate in the management of the company.
+- Reliance on Management: Most of the time, the securities you buy through our Platform will not given you the right to participate in the management of the company.
 Furthermore, if the founders or other key personnel of the issuer were to leave the company or become unable to work, the company (and your investment) could suffer substantially.
-Thus, you should not invest unless you are comfortable relying on the company's management team.
+Thus, you should not invest unless you are comfortable relying on the company’s management team.
 You will almost never have the right to oust management, no matter what you think of them.

 - Inability to Sell Your Investment: The law prohibits you from selling your securities (except in certain very limited circumstances) for one year after you acquire them.
 Even after that one-year period, a host of Federal and State securities laws may limit or restrict your ability to sell your securities.
 Even if you are permitted to sell, you will likely have difficulty finding a buyer because there will be no established market.
 Given these factors, you should be prepared to hold your investment for its full term (in the case of debt securities) or indefinitely (in the case of equity securities).